Retrieval Agents in RAG: A Practical Guide

 2. Semantic Search Across Multiple Sources

-Once optimized, the agent initiates a semantic search using embedding models and vector search to retrieve data from multiple data sources, including both structured and unstructured data.
+Once optimized, the agent initiates a semantic search using embedding models and vector search to retrieve data from multiple sources, including both structured and unstructured data.

 These sources may include web searches, external knowledge, or real-time APIs.
 In agentic RAG systems, this step is often dynamic, supporting multi-step retrieval for complex or layered queries.
 The goal is to provide the language model with relevant context for more accurate responses.